 What is The Nanny about?

-10-year-old Joey Fane has been in a psychiatric facility since the death of his baby sister 2 years earlier.
-When he’s finally sent home, he seems scared of the long-standing nanny (Bette Davis).
+10-year-old Joey Fane has been in a psychiatric facility since the death of his baby sister two years earlier.
+When he finally returns home he seems scared of the long-standing nanny (Bette Davis).
 Joey claims ‘Nanny’ killed Susy – and now she’s trying to kill him, too …

 The social background to The Nanny

 The Fanes are a well-set, upper middle class family.
 Bill Fane is a Queen’s Messenger – a courier with diplomatic status.
 Virginia (Virgie) Fane is a stay-at-home mother.
 She has few domestic duties, because Nanny takes care of the household.